 People who are skilled at frontend design are in a great position to help bridge the divide between the design and development…Embrace the fuzziness, encourage [them] to exist between worlds, and let collaboration and great work ensue.Brad Frost

 At a high level, Design Systems Ops is a solid introduction by Kaelig Deloumeau-Prigent to the sometimes ambiguously defined roles of those who, like me, operate with a mix of design and engineering.
 And Brad Frost’s Frontend Design nicely captures my experience as a frontend designer, describing it as a “purgatory” between these worlds.
 To their credit, Optimizely did an admirable job describing how UI Engineers fit into the organization and my experience at Thumbtack as a UI Developer was similar.
-I settled on Design Technologist as it seems to describe my skill set best.
+I settled on Frontend Designer as it seems to describe my skill set best.

 What I do